Earl Grey Green Tea

 Brew with water at 75 to 80 degrees and brew for 2 to 3 minutes, be careful not to over infuse

 Think of Earl Grey and what comes to mind?
 For many, this beverage has a close association with English “Upper-Class” Gentry.
-It evokes images of lavish banquet halls; of drawing rooms with dainty furniture and of silver platter trays adorned with intricately decorated teacups and teapots.
-Although records are scarce, historians today believe that tea leaves were first scented with bergamot for preservation purposes rather than for pure taste alone.
+It evokes images of lavish banquet halls and vast country gardens.
+Of silver platter trays adorned with intricately decorated teacups and pots.
+Yet did you know that no one can agree on the true origins of Earl Grey Tea?

-Colour in Cup: Orangey-golden liquor, light in tone.
+Colour in Cup: Golden-orange liquor, light in tone.